localtunnel/server/README.md

 If your server is acting as a reverse proxy (i.e. nginx) and is able to listen on port 80, then you do not need the `:1234` part of the hostname for the `lt` client.

-Note that to use sub-hosts you should pass `--sub-host` option to server

 ## Deploy